duckdb/duckdb-web/docs/data/parquet/metadata.md

 ## Parquet File Metadata

-The `parquet_file_metadata` function can be used to query file-level metadata such as the format version and the encryption algorithm used.
+The `parquet_file_metadata` function can be used to query file-level metadata such as the format version and the encryption algorithm used:

 ```sql
 SELECT *